 Generally as to which method to use

-Moreover, a tribunal will be concerned to adopt a post-hearing process, which is proportionate in terms of time and cost to the case before it.
-Every moment spent by a tribunal and, more particularly, huge teams of counsel, in an international arbitration incurs very substantial costs, most of which are usually paid for by the losing side.
+Moreover, a tribunal will be concerned to adopt a post-hearing process that is proportionate in terms of time and cost to the case before it.
+Every moment spent by a tribunal and, more particularly, huge teams of counsel in an international arbitration incurs very substantial costs, most of which are usually paid for by the losing side.
 The drumbeat of concern about time and costs, regardless of who may be at fault and whether the concern is based on perception or reality, is such that no tribunal can ignore it.
-In any event, a tribunal made up of experienced and busy arbitrators, many of whom will have acted regularly as counsel, will not want to encourage wasteful writing, or invite wasteful reading upon themselves.
+In any event, a tribunal made up of experienced and busy arbitrators, many of whom will have acted regularly as counsel, will not want to encourage wasteful writing or invite wasteful reading upon themselves.